 Read the course details below to find out more.

 This course focuses on designing and delivering inclusive engagement opportunities to empower communities.

 This course explores ways of designing and facilitating inclusive engagement approaches, whilst helping participants understand how ideas of civic and civil engagement are politically located and socially constructed in institutional and administrative environments.
 It presents theoretical and practical frameworks for understanding and implementing engagement for different planning enterprises.

 This course can be taken individually or combined over a period of time towards a Postgraduate Certificate of Professional Development

 Citizens and stakeholders are 'engaged' when they play a meaningful role in the deliberations, discussions, decision-making and/or implementation of plans affecting them.
 Accordingly, organisational and government officers need to broaden the way they engage with a wide range of communities, in the broadest sense of the word.
 This course is based on the need for participants to have a sound theoretical and applied understanding of the policy and legislative contexts underpinning community engagement.
 Designing and delivering inclusive engagement opportunities can be challenging, but very rewarding for enriching plans and empowering communities.
 The intention of the course is to introduce participants to different techniques for creating inclusive engagement methods.

 The course will provide participants with the knowledge and skills necessary to:

 100% Coursework - design an inclusive engagement strategy (3500 words).

-This course requires attendance on Mondays 2.15pm - 5pm during the 12 week semester (September to December) starting 23 September 2019.
+This course requires attendance at the Belfast campus on Mondays from 2.15pm - 5.15pm during the 12 week semester (September to December) starting 26 September 2022.

 Any undergraduate degree.